baihuqian/baihuqian.github.io/_posts/Learning/2020-06-14-wharton-on-coursera-introduction-to-marketing.md

 2. Strategic Positioning: evaluate different target markets and positioning options.
 3. Implementation using 4 P's.
 And the go to market plan is *promotion*.

+This section discusses Promotion, Price, and Place.

+## Promotion Strategy
 Promotions Strategy can roughly be divided into Communication Strategy and Non-Communications.

 Communication strategy includes: